No idea what you want to do next? Don’t panic, it’s totally normal to be unsure – and we’re here to help you plan.

 Take the career planner quiz on the homepage of the Prospects website.

 Be aware that some career paths require early planning, check out this recruitment timeline for an overview of typical timescales for graduate recruitment.
 There’s also this list of key graduate scheme deadlines.

 Still stuck?
-If you want an initial chat to figure out what your skills could lead to, you can always book an appointment with us.
+If you want an initial chat to figure out what your skills could lead to, you can always book an appointment with the Careers team.

 I’m looking for work experience, a year in industry or study abroad

 We have a range of work experience opportunities exclusive for Leeds students via our vacancy database on MyCareer.